Weight Lifting Tips -- Reps

 You can also find it on the sitemap, which is listed at the bottom of the menu buttons to the left of this page.

 OK, now that you have the weight lifting tips and understand how to warm-up correctly and how to perform reps perfectly, have a look at protein shakes to maximize the benefits from your training.
 You will be given that link shortly.

 In this the strength/weight training section of our website we have the following pages:

-Meanwhile, here are two of those links:
+Below are the links to two of those pages.

-Protein Shakes Weightlifting Routines Intermediates
+Protein Shakes Weightlifting Routines

 Recommended books for weight lifting tips

 The books are available at some good bookstores, especially Amazon.com and Amazon.co.uk, usually in Kindle and paperback form, sometimes as hardbacks.
 If you found the weight lifting tips and reps information informative, these books are excellent further reading suggestions.